 Effective May 21, 2021: Big Lagoon State Park is open 8 a.m. to sunset daily.
 Park staff is working diligently to clean up debris from Hurricane Sally.
 The following areas of the park are currently closed: the boardwalks, west beach day-use area, governor’s pavilion, amphitheater and picnic area, east beach day-use area, hand kayak launch and observation tower.
 A portion of the park’s hiking trails have reopened.

 This site nicely represents the diversity of Panhandle habitats, all in the boundaries of a single park.
 The bay front offers sandy expanses for wintering Black-bellied Plovers, Dunlin and Least Sandpipers, and winter ducks like Lesser Scaup, Redhead, Bufflehead and Red-breasted Mergansers can be seen diving in the bay from the East Beach tower.
 Common Loons call on foggy mornings in early spring, and a diversity of gulls and terns feed in area waters.
-Take the Estuary Trail from East Beach to the Long Pond Boardwalk, which skirts some freshwater wetlands.
-Then follow the Sand Pine Trail leading along the north edge of the lagoon onto a scrubby point, peppered with pines favored by Yellow-bellied Sapsuckers, Northern Flickers and Brown-headed Nuthatches.
-Twenty-three species of wood-warbler have been recorded in the park during spring and fall migration.
-They can be found feeding on insects in hammocks in the campground and along the Long Pond boardwalk.
+23 species of wood-warbler have been recorded in the park during spring and fall migration.
+They can be found feeding on insects in hammocks in the campground and along the Yaupon and Long Pond Trails.
+Long Pond Trail skirts some freshwater wetlands, then stretches into the Cookie Trail leading along the north edge of the lagoon onto a scrubby point, peppered with pines favored by Yellow-bellied Sapsuckers, Northern Flickers and Brown-headed Nuthatches.
 Check with park staff for information on birding events going on in the Panhandle; binoculars are also available for loan from the ranger station.